Post Separation Support and Alimony

 *By Appointment Only

-*Attorneys Bill Powers, Megan Powell and Chris Beddow are all North Carolina licensed attorneys.
+*Attorneys Bill Powers and Chris Beddow are all North Carolina licensed attorneys.
 Each of them serves a Divorce Lawyers in Charlotte NC.
 Lawyer Chris Beddow is also licensed to practice in South Carolina (he’s the only SC attorney at the firm).
 Mr. Beddow is responsible for all South Carolina family law matters.